apache/ambari-website/versioned_docs/version-2.7.6/ambari-design/metrics/ambari-metrics-whitelisting.md

 These whitelisting/blacklisting techniques can be used together.

-* If you just have timeline.metrics.whitelist.file = &lt;some_file&gt;, only metrics in that file will be allowed (irrespective of whatever apps might be sending them).
+* If you just have timeline.metrics.whitelist.file = `/path/to/whitelist_file`, only metrics in that file will be allowed (irrespective of whatever apps might be sending them).
 * If you just have timeline.metrics.apps.blacklist = datanode, all datanode metrics will be disallowed.
 Metrics from all other services will be allowed.
 * If you just have timeline.metrics.apps.whitelist = namenode, it is not useful since there is no blacklisting at all.
 * If you have metric whitelisting enabled (through a file), and have timeline.metrics.apps.blacklist = datanode, all datanode metrics will be disallowed.
 The whitelisted metrics from other services will be allowed.